KumarRobotics/bluefox2/README.md

 * `2` - dcfm_calibrate
 * `3` - correction_image

-For calibrating dark current, first put the lense cap on, and then change `dark_current_filter` to `calibrate`, the camera will capture some amount of images (I set it to 20) and then turn on the filter.
+For calibrating dark current, first put the lens cap on, and then change `dark_current_filter` to `calibrate`, the camera will capture some amount of images (I set it to 20) and then turn on the filter.
 After that, noises in the background of image will be removed.

 TODO: turn off offsetautocalibration and set the offset to a proper value during darkcurrentfilter calibration.